Aysha-Thikra/Sample-Portfolio/README.md

-Thank you for visiting Mart Katen's Professional Portfolio!
+Thank you for visiting Mart Katen's Portfolio!